 Instructions

-• Toast the Almonds: Place the sliced almonds in a small, dry skillet over medium heat.
-Toast for 3-5 minutes, shaking the pan frequently, until fragrant and golden.
-Immediately transfer to a plate to cool completely.
+- Toast the Almonds: Place the sliced almonds in a small dry skillet over medium heat.
+Toast for 3 to 5 minutes, shaking the pan frequently, until fragrant and golden.
+Immediately transfer to a plate and let cool completely.

-• Prepare Aromatics & Citrus: Add the chopped scallions and garlic to a food processor.
-Zest the entire lemon, adding the zest to the processor.
-Juice the lemon and lime to get a total of 3 tablespoons (45 ml) of mixed citrus juice.
+- Prepare Aromatics and Citrus: Add the chopped scallions and garlic to a food processor.
+Zest the lemon and add the zest to the processor.
+Juice the lemon and lime, then measure 3 tablespoons (45 ml) of mixed citrus juice and set aside.

-• Create the Herb Base: Add the cilantro, dill, parsley, and mint to the food processor.
-Pulse 10-12 times until finely minced, scraping down the sides as needed.
+- Create the Herb Base: Add the cilantro, dill, parsley, and mint to the food processor.
+Pulse 10 to 12 times until finely minced, scraping down the sides as needed.

-• Emulsify the Vinaigrette: Add the ¾ tsp sea salt and optional red pepper flakes.
-With the processor running on low, slowly stream in the ⅓ cup of olive oil, followed by the 3 Tbsp of citrus juice and the ⅓ cup of cool water.
-Process for 30-45 seconds until the vinaigrette is smooth, emulsified, and uniformly green.
+- Emulsify the Vinaigrette: Add the sea salt and optional red pepper flakes.
+With the processor running on low, slowly stream in the olive oil, followed by the reserved citrus juice and the cool water.
+Process for 30 to 45 seconds until the vinaigrette is smooth, emulsified, and uniformly green.

-• Assemble the Bowls: Divide the warm farro evenly among 7 bowls.
-Top each with 1 cup of the roasted vegetables.
+- Assemble the Bowls: Divide the warm farro evenly among 7 bowls.
+Top each with 1 cup of the roasted mixed root vegetables.

 Notes

-• Make Ahead: The vinaigrette can be stored in an airtight jar in the refrigerator for up to 5 days.
-It will separate; simply shake vigorously before use.
-The cooked farro and roasted vegetables can also be prepped ahead and stored separately in the refrigerator.
+- Make Ahead: The vinaigrette can be stored in an airtight jar in the refrigerator for up to 3 days.
+It will naturally separate; shake vigorously before each use.
+The cooked farro and roasted vegetables can also be prepared ahead and stored separately in the refrigerator.

 Concluding Thoughts